scrtlabs/catalyst/docs/live-trading-blueprint.md

 exchanges different compared to equity brokers.
 * They trade around the clock.
 * Currency symbols are inconsistent across exchanges.
-* They trade currency pairs (i.e. the base currency is not always be USD).
+* They trade currency pairs (i.e. the quote currency is not always be USD).
 This is a paradigm shift in context of zipline.
 Additional business logic will be required to manage the portfolio data and orders.
 * The price of a single asset might vary across exchanges.
 This means